OBBY250/alx-low_level_programming_discarded/0x0A-argc_argv/README.md

-my common mistake in arguments
+Solution to tasks on arguments for main